idvorkin/idvorkin.github.io/_posts/2019-5-21-coaching.md

 This request often comes in as the wrong question, need to deep dive into where the problem is coming from.

-1. Focusing the right things:
+1. Find the right thing:

    - The top optimization is spending zero time on the wrong thing.
 How often do you feel your spending time on the wrong thing?
    - Taking time to explore is important, how are you splitting time between, learning, exploring and doing?
    - What does success look like, how is your work supporting that success?

-2. Being Motiviated
+2. Test for motivation:

    - On a scale of 1/10 how energized are you doing this work?
    - When are times you're most energized and most drained?
 Any patterns